-Mortgages are what we might call patient debt.
-A 30- or 15-year fixed rate mortgage isn’t going anywhere.
+On the other hand, mortgages are what we might call patient debt.
+A 30- or 15-year fixed rate mortgage isn?t going anywhere.
 The payments are fixed for the term of the loan and the rate will never increase.
-They’re also self-amortizing, so even if we do nothing more than make the scheduled payments, the principal balance will go down, albeit slowly.
-Unlike credit cards and some other forms of debt, we can afford to leave mortgages alone until we’re ready to deal with them.
+They?re also self-amortizing, so even if you do nothing more than make the scheduled payments, the principal balance will go down, albeit slowly.
+Unlike credit cards and some other forms of debt, you can afford to leave your mortgage alone until you?re ready to deal with it.

 It might be better to focus on maximizing retirement savings early on, then shift resources into mortgage prepayment later.
 If you reach a point where your retirement savings are larger than your mortgage, the effort will seem that much easier.

-If you purchased your home with a minimum down payment—or even more if it was with 100% financing—and your equity position has gone negative, this is a situation that demands immediate cash infusion until the equity deficiency is cured.
+If you purchased your home with a minimum down payment ? or even more if it was with 100% financing ? and your equity position has gone negative, this is a situation that demands an immediate cash infusion until the equity deficiency is cured.

 Any of these mortgage types, along with a weak equity position, might have you in a crisis where the loan represents a near term threat to either your financial position or to your household stability.
 The mortgage should necessarily be the priority to receive any excess funds.

 But apart from these two exceptions, I think the emphasis should be on retirement savings first.